pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 }
 ```

-Webpack is now a little confused, and is trying to reference node's FS in the web output from the build.
+Webpack is now a little confused and is trying to reference Node's FS in the web output from the build.
 To fix this, I move these shared functions to their own files under the new paths `./shared/posts.ts` and `./shared/build-time/posts.ts`.
-By using a separate folder for my shared code, this allows me to split the code nicely and the paths should hopefully act as a reminder for me to think about where my shared code should live.
-This also allows webpack to optimise away the code from the build and stop the errors.
+Using a separate folder for my shared code allows me to split the code nicely, and the paths should be a reminder for me to think about where my shared code should live.
+Doing this also allows webpack to optimise away the code from the build and stop the errors.
 With that in mind, I now have the following:

 **/pages/Index.tsx**